 Access social media graphics, sample copy and the press release.

-TMI Project and the Hudson Valley LGBTQ Community Center are proud to announce our first-ever Black Trans Stories Matter true storytelling live virtual performance on Saturday, June 12th, 2021.
+TMI Project is proud to announce our first-ever Black Trans Stories Matter true storytelling live virtual performance on Saturday, June 12th, 2021.
 Join us or host a screening from anywhere in the world!

 #BlackTransStoriesMatter #BlackStoriesMatter #BlackTransLivesMatter #BlackLivesMatter #TMIProject #Storytelling